Relintai/crystal_cms/Readme.md

 You can push floats to the "a/b" MQTT topics, and the new values will be save in the `database.sqlite` file, and will appear in your browser.

-If you have mosqitto installed you can use the `publish_random_data.py` or `publish_data.sh` scripts to automatically push things into the proper MQTT topic.

 ## Structure